Hesbon5600/Store-Manager-V1/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/751babd9eca784e178b9/maintainability)](https://codeclimate.com/github/Hesbon5600/Store-Manager-V1/maintainability)

-Prerequisites to run this app:
-   1. have postgres installed in your system running on localhost

 To run this project you should follow the following steps:
 1. Cretate  a virual enviroment with the command
 `$ virtualenv -p python3 venv`